This post was last updated on March 31st, 2021 at 02:49 pm.

 The idea for this blog came from reading an email from Steve the editor of CCMag, when he posed the question “How long do you preach and why”?

 My next stop was Google to see what others had to say.
 I also wanted to see if others had similar thoughts as I did on occasion when listening to a sermon.
-Tom Rainer did an unscientific survey just to see what kind of responses he would get back on sermon times.
-Most sermons fell into the 26 – 45 minutes time range as seen in his survey results.
+LifeWay did a survey just to see what kind of responses they would get back on sermon times.
+Most sermons fell into the 15 – 30 minutes time range as seen in his survey results.
 In addition to the survey there are over 150 comments from others including pastors, that I found insightful.